ioBroker/ioBroker.admin/README.md

 ## Used icons
 This project uses icons from [Flaticon](https://www.flaticon.com/).

-ioBroker GmbH has a valid license for all of used icons.
+ioBroker GmbH has a valid license for all used icons.
 The icons may not be reused in other projects without the proper flaticon license or flaticon subscription.

 <!--